webmechanicx/opencart-module-v2x/README.md

 ##Hello World Module in the latest version of OpenCart 2.2.x

-You can use this for learning or as a boilerplate to develop extension for opencart.
+You can use this for learning or take it as a boilerplate to develop extension for opencart.

 ###How to install: